Disclosure: This post is brought to you by La Roche-Posay.

 Myth #1: Only People with Oily Skin Can Have Acne

 Based on the fact that my acne usually comes out on my cheeks where I have dry skin and not my T-zone where my skin is oily, I already knew about this myth.
-But you’ll be surprised how often I hear in conversation with readers that they are having acne because their skin is too oily!
+But you’ll be surprised how often I hear in conversation with readers that they are getting acne because their skin is too oily!
 This is an absolute myth!
 You can have any skin type and still have acne.

 dry skin vs dehydrated skin